History of Photography

 IV.
 Learning Objectives

-B. To distinguish the aesthetics of specific time periods and explain how photography related to those ideas.
+- Distinguish the aesthetics of specific time periods and explain how photography related to those ideas.

-C. To illustrate the impact of past developments in photography on the present.
+- Illustrate the impact of past developments in photography on the present.

-D. To explain how photography fits into the context of art movements, as well as commercial necessities.
+- Explain how photography fits into the context of art movements, as well as commercial necessities.

-E. To relate developments in photography to painting, film and digital art.
+- Relate developments in photography to painting, film and digital art.

-V. Academic Integrity
+V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),